Russia's chaotic draft leaves some out in cold, without gear | Law-Order

 But even when the summonses went to those who had served in the army, it didn't necessarily mean that they had battlefield skills.
 Some former conscripts often don't get proper military training when they serve and instead are engaged in menial labour.

-He had only held a weapon once when they were taught how to strip down and reassemble an automatic rifle, she said.
-Mostly, she added, "they were sweeping (the compound), cleaning the snow.''
-Relatives of conscripts reported having to spend their own money on gear and necessities.
+In fact, he had only held a weapon once, when they were taught how to strip down and reassemble an automatic rifle, she said.
+Mostly, she added, “they were sweeping (the compound), cleaning the snow.''
+Relatives of conscripts reported having to spend their own money on gear and basic necessities.
 Online groups were formed to raise funds for equipment.

 One campaign was run by Kremlin-backed lawmaker and state TV host Yevgeny Popov, who said reservists in the Taman artillery division got shoes and clothes, but had ''an acute shortage of drones, walkie-talkies, smartphones with maps (for gunners), binoculars, headlamps (and) power banks,” he said.